vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 ## Test case 2: Orders and positions are not maintained across resets

-## Test case 3: Governance proposals are kept across resets
+## Test case 3: Governance proposals are maintained across resets

+## Test case 4: Party's Margin Account balance is put in to a General Account balance for that asset
+1. A party has tSD general account balance of 100 tUSD.
+2. That party has tUSD margin account balance of 100 tUSD.
+3. The network is shut down.
+4. The network is restarted with the checkpoint hash from the above checkpoint in genesis.
+The checkpoint replay transaction is submitted and processed.
+5. That party has a tUSD general account balance of 200 tUSD